smbseven/ETL-Youtube-Project/README.md

 In order to determine which videos are trending, YouTube uses a combination of factors including user interactions
 (number of views, shares, comments and likes)

+The challenge is that although the datasets exists, it is very difficult for the common user to get a sense of the information because everything
+is presented on a table, tags are integrated in a single field separated via a "|" and they are not exploitable.

-Project goal: Transform the given datasets to simplify queries based on tags, likes, dislikes, views & category id
+Project goal: Transform the given datasets to simplify user consumption through queries based on tags, likes, dislikes, views & category id

 <h4>Project Overview<h4>